osmcode/osmcode.github.io/_libosmium_manual/01_introduction.md

 not directly use anything in any sub-namespace called `detail`.
 Those classes and functions are for internal use only.

-## C++11

-The current version of Osmium makes extensive use of the new facilities provided by the C++11 standard.
-It will only work with current compilers and libraries.

 ## License

 The Osmium Library is available under the very liberal Boost Software License: